natemiller1/IoTeX_Monitoring/README.md

 # IoTeX_Monitoring

-This will guide you to setting up prometheus, node exporter, and grafana, to monitor your nodes.
+This will guide you to setting up prometheus, node exporter, and grafana, to monitor your nodes as well as set up alerts to discord.
 This will take about 30 minutes, if you already know what you're doing and just want the grafana dashboards, Click [here](#Grafana) to jump ahead to the grafana configuration or head to:

 https://grafana.com/dashboards/8919 for our Chinese speaking friends